Conditions We Treat

 Radio Frequency Thermocoagulation or Lesioning:

-For the treatment of face join disease, Involves placing probes near the offending nerve and heating for 60-90 seconds; Relief can be sustained up to 12 months.
+For the treatment of facet joint disease, Involves placing probes near the offending nerve and heating for 60-90 seconds; Relief can be sustained up to 12 months.

 Medication and Patient Education